Meat Loaf a la Michigan

 Popcorn Blizzard - (Standing L to R) Rick Bozzo, Meat Loaf, Susie Kaine, (Kneeling) Pete Woodman, Frank Montoya.

 Shortly after arriving in Michigan, Montoya quit the band to join ? and the Mysterians as the replacement for original guitarist Bobby Balderrama.
 Montoya’s spot was filled by Bill Hodges, just one of what became a parade of lead guitarists that would pass through the group.
-Changing its name to the Popcorn Blizzard, the band recorded its first single, “Once Upon A Time”/”Hello” on Majenda Records in 1968.
+Changing its name to the Popcorn Blizzard, the band recorded its first single, “Once Upon A Time”/”Hello” on Magenda Records, located in Freeland, Michigan.

 “You could see the sound man (Schiell) cringe.
 He was the owner of the studio.
 Schiell was afraid his power amps were going to blow.
 He then made the comment, ‘Where did you learn to sing son?
 Step back a few feet and try it again.’
 Now Meat was determined to be heard so he sang twice as loud, and the speakers reflected that.
 Schiell and Meat positioned the mike where he was standing until the mike ended up across the room separated by a 4 X 4 foot baffle.
 Schiell told him to sing towards the ceiling, bounce off the wall on the other side of the room and hit the mike, which was hidden behind the baffle.
 It sounded like it was recorded in the Holland Tunnel.” **